tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Localization.md

 ## Localization Resources

 Localization resources are files with `.resx` extension.
-The [file name](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization/provide-resources?#resource-file-naming) indicates
+The [file name](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization/provide-resources?#resource-file-naming)
-- if present, then is the **full type name** of the class, controller, view or view component which consumes the resource
+- may indicate the **full type name** of the class, controller, view or view component which consumes the resource
-- the culture it is for.
+- always indicate the culture it is for.

 `MyApp.Controllers.HomeController.el-GR.resx` may be the file name of a resource file for the `HomeController` and Greek culture.